Avenue Therapeutics (NASDAQ:ATXI) Announces Earnings Results

-Avenue Therapeutics (NASDAQ:ATXI) issued its quarterly earnings results on Sunday.
-The company reported ($0.06) earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of ($0.06), Fidelity Earnings reports.
+Avenue Therapeutics (NASDAQ:ATXI) announced its quarterly earnings results on Sunday.
+The company reported ($0.06) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.06), Fidelity Earnings reports.

-A hedge fund recently raised its stake in Avenue Therapeutics stock.
-Goldman Sachs Group Inc. raised its holdings in Avenue Therapeutics, Inc. (NASDAQ:ATXI) by 34.1% in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 23,224 shares of the company’s stock after buying an additional 5,905 shares during the period.
-Goldman Sachs Group Inc. owned approximately 0.14% of Avenue Therapeutics worth $58,000 as of its most recent SEC filing.
-10.95% of the stock is owned by institutional investors.
+An institutional investor recently bought a new position in Avenue Therapeutics stock.
+Millennium Management LLC bought a new stake in shares of Avenue Therapeutics, Inc. (NASDAQ:ATXI) during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The fund bought 72,889 shares of the company’s stock, valued at approximately $183,000.
+Millennium Management LLC owned approximately 0.44% of Avenue Therapeutics at the end of the most recent reporting period.
+10.95% of the stock is currently owned by institutional investors.

 Avenue Therapeutics, Inc, a specialty pharmaceutical company, acquires, licenses, develops, and commercializes products primarily for use in the acute/intensive care hospital setting.
 Its product candidate is intravenous Tramadol, which is in Phase III clinical trials to treat moderate to moderately severe post-operative pain.